 Takagi T-KJr2 – Best for Small Homes

-The Takagi T-KJr2-IN-NG tankless water heater features an energy star rating and is available in a number of sizes for various uses, including an outdoor version of the tankless water heater.
+The Takagi T-KJr2-IN-NG features an energy star rating and is available in some sizes for various uses, including an outdoor version of the tankless heater.

 Pros and Cons